ZupIT/beagle-docs/content/en/ios/customization/custom-actions/_index.md

 title: Custom Action
 weight: 141
 description: >-
-  In this section, you will find the description of how to create a custom action and details of the methods it implements.
+  In this section, you will find the description on how to create a custom action and details of the methods it implements.
 ---